orcasound/orcamap-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Before you start contributong it is recommended to read [Contributing Guide](CONTRIBUTING.md).
+Before you start contributing it is recommended to read [Contributing Guide](CONTRIBUTING.md).

 ## Setup